maxxibull/Reliable-Systems/README.md

 # Reliable-Systems
-Reliable Systems Course Exercises from WUST
+Solutions of exercises prepared for the laboratories during the Reliable Systems Course at Wrocław University of Science And Technology (Spring 2019)